liferay/liferay-docs/develop/tutorials/articles/230-web-experience-management/01-developing-fragments/02-fragment-specific-tags.markdown

 ![Figure 1: You can edit text in the Page Template editor.](../../../images/editing-fragment-text.png)

-Similarly, the `"rich-text"` type provides the same functionality with additional features in the editor.
+Similarly, the `rich-text` type provides the same functionality with additional features in the editor.

 ![Figure 2: Rich text provides a fuller editing experience.](../../../images/editing-rich-text.png)